meyer-lab/asmlab.org/team/expectations/ugrad.md

 - I try to ensure that students enrolled in BE 199 present in lab meeting that quarter.
 We will work together to see if that is possible.
 - At the end of the quarter, you will write a 2–3 page report on your results that quarter.
 I can provide examples of this report, or you may ask around for an example.
 Please have me review this so I can provide feedback before submitting it.
 Allow at least a week for me to proof this.

 Note that in bioengineering we do not have a separate BE 99 course.
-If you see 99 courses referenced in material, that is refering to BE 199.
+If you see 99 courses referenced in material, that is referring to BE 199.

 ## Seek out support